WebF0x/GeneralAI/README.md

 - Quality - StrongAI must take intelligent decisions
 - Versatility - StrongAI must be adaptable to any type of problems
 - Simplicity - StrongAI must be easy to use and understand
-- Freedom - StrongAI must respect the users' [freedom](https://www.gnu.org/philosophy/free-sw.html)
+- Freedom - StrongAI must respect the user's [freedom](https://www.gnu.org/philosophy/free-sw.html)

 Current plan
 ------------